aplteam/SevenZip/README.md

 C:\My\folder2\file.txt
 ```

-This is a clearly a bug.
+This is clearly a bug.
 However, you can easily get around this by executing the command within `C:\My` and this list of files:
 ```
 folder1\file.txt
 folder2\file.txt